OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-new.md

 # Tutorial: Create a PowerPoint add-in

-This tutorial teaches you how to build an PowerPoint task pane add-in.
-In this tutorial, you'll use Visual Studio to create an add-in that:
+In this tutorial, you'll use Visual Studio to create an PowerPoint task pane add-in that can:

 > [!div class="checklist"]
-> Adds the [Bing](https://www.bing.com) photo of the day to a slide
+> * Add the [Bing](https://www.bing.com) photo of the day to a slide
-> Adds text to a slide
+> * Add text to a slide
-> Gets slide metadata
+> * Get slide metadata
-> Navigates between slides
+> * Navigate between slides

 ## Prerequisites